Don't see the answer you need? Contact us with this Request Form.

 If you open the panel wider, you'll be able to see more text around the search term.

 You can't edit text in PowerSearch, it's just a search tool.
-You can edit text in Transcriptive, in the Metadata panel or in the Markers or Caption panels.
+You can edit text in Transcriptive, in the Markers or Caption panels.
 You will need to re-index the footage you made the changes to or you can also re-index the entire project if you made a lot of changes.

 Right now we don't know where a clip marker appears in a sequence.
 All we can do is display the clip marker result in the clip (Source panel).
 If you've used that clip in a sequence, PowerSearch won't display a search result for where it is in the sequence.
 We're working to find a workaround, but in 1.0, clip marker search results only appear for the clip.